gammasynth/omni/README.md

 - Current directory, theme, color, UI element size, and UI element visibilities are saved to disk and persistent between runtime sessions.

+- Users can add custom Godot .theme for omni to use as skins.

 - User-added command execution via high-level programming.

 - The command terminal will call an entered command via the OS terminal, if it does not recognize the entered command as an existing user-added command.